Floorp-Projects/Floorp/mobile/android/android-components/components/service/firefox-accounts/README.md

 }
 ```

 The code above checks if you have some existing state for FxA, otherwise it configures it.
-This involves fetching a configuration from the server, which is done asynchronously.
-All asynchronous methods on `FirefoxAccount` and `Config` are executed on `Dispatchers.IO`'s dedicated thread pool.
+All asynchronous methods on `FirefoxAccount` are executed on `Dispatchers.IO`'s dedicated thread pool.
 They return `Deferred` which is Kotlin's non-blocking cancellable Future type.

 Once the configuration is available and an account instance was created, the authentication flow can be started: